surveysolutions/docs/content/getting-started/faq-for-it-personnel.md

                         </ul>
                         <h6>36.
 Is the data on the Designer site shared between the users?</h6>
                         <ul>
-                            <li>The Designer site <a href="http://solutions.worldbank.org/" target="_blank">http://solutions.worldbank.org</a> is intended for designing the survey questionnaires.
+                            <li>The Designer site <a href="http://designer.mysurvey.solutions/" target="_blank">http://designer.mysurvey.solutions/</a> is intended for designing the survey questionnaires.
 It does not store or share the data collected during surveys using those questionnaires, but stores blank forms only.</li>
                             <li>Multiple users can collaborate and work on developing questionnaire forms together.</li>
                         </ul>
                         <h6>37.
 Can we use tablets or Apple computers to design a survey using the online designer tool?</h6>
                         <ul>
                             <li>The implementation of browser functionality differs between different browsers and different platforms.</li>
                             <li>Survey Solutions Designer does not explicitly rule out the use of any particular browser or platform.
-However, the use of anything else beyond the current Windows versions of Google Chrome, Mozilla Firefox, and Microsoft Internet Explorer is not tested, not supported, and not guaranteed.</li>
+However, the use of anything else beyond the current Windows versions of Google Chrome, Mozilla Firefox, and Microsoft Edge is not tested, not supported, and not guaranteed.</li>
+                            <li>The use of Microsoft Internet Explorer has been deprecated.</li>
                             <li>To download a compatible browser visit links below:</li>
                             <li><a href="https://www.google.com/chrome/browser/desktop/index.html" target="_blank">Google Chrome</a></li>
                             <li><a href="https://www.mozilla.org/en-US/firefox/new/" target="_blank">Mozilla Firefox</a></li>
-                            <li><a href="http://windows.microsoft.com/en-us/internet-explorer/download-ie" target="_blank">Microsoft Internet Explorer</a></li>
+                            <li><a href="https://www.microsoft.com/edge" target="_blank">Microsoft Edge</a></li>
                         </ul>
                         <h6>38.
-What is a demo Headquarter server?</h6>
+What is a Survey Solutions Demo server?</h6>
                         <ul>
-                            <li><p>Demo Headquarter server <a href="http://demo.wbcapi.org/" target="_blank">http://demo.mysurvey.solutions</a> is set up for demonstration purposes so that anyone can try how the Survey Solutions program works and evaluate its functionality and suitability for their survey.</p></li>
+                            <li><p>Demo Headquarter server is set up for demonstration purposes so that anyone can try how the Survey Solutions program works and evaluate its functionality and suitability for their survey.</p></li>
                             <li><p>For that reason, the access to the headquarter server is not restricted and anyone can login there.</p></li>
-                            <li><p>The demo server is not intended for any real data collection.</p></li>
+                            <li><p>The Demo server is not intended for any real data collection.</p></li>
                             <li><p>Read more about the use of the demo server (including login and password to access it) in <a href="/headquarters/config/demo-server" target="_blank">this article</a>.</p></li>
                         </ul>
                         <h6>39.
 We like your system and we want to change it (improve it, modify it, customize it).
 How should we start?</h6>
                         <ul>
                             <li>We do not distribute the source code of Survey Solutions.</li>
                             <li>We listen to the suggestions of our users.
-If there is a useful feature that is missing from our functionality, please let us know.</li>
+If there is a useful feature that is missing from our functionality, please let us know in the [forum](https://forum.mysurvey.solutions).</li>
                         </ul>
                     </div>
                 </div>